 The water heater by-pass allows for winterization of the water system without filling the water heater tank full of anti-freeze.
-The by-pass valve is located on the back of the water heater (see illustrations below).
+The by-pass valves are located on the back of the water heater (see illustrations below).
 Most water heater by-pass valves are accessible behind a removable cabinet panel or cabinet drawer.
-The easiest way to find the by-pass valve is to locate the water heater on the exterior of the RV then go into the RV and look at the cabinetry in that general location for a removable access panel or bank of drawers that can be removed.
+The easiest way to find the by-pass valves is to locate the water heater on the exterior of the RV then go into the RV and look at the cabinetry in that general location for a removable access panel or bank of drawers that can be removed.
 Fifth wheel models are remotely located away from the water heater in the exterior water center compartment on the driver side of your RV.
 Identified in RED lettering its instructions are self-explanatory.
 Your RV dealer can assist you in finding and operating this feature if necessary.

-This view illustrates the by-pass valve oriented in the 'normal flow' position.
-To 'bypass', turn counter-clockwise 90 degrees.
+This view illustrates the by-pass valves oriented in the 'normal flow' position (valves toward water heater).
+To 'by-pass', turn valves 90 degrees in the direction of the water piping.

-This view illustrates the by-pass valve oriented in the 'by-pass mode' position.
-To switch to 'normal', turn clockwise 90 degrees.
+This view illustrates the by-pass valves oriented in the 'by-pass mode' position (valves in-line with water piping).
+To switch to 'normal', turn valves 90 degrees toward water heater.

-While the by-pass valve is oriented in the 'normal flow' position, water will travel into the valve assembly and be redirected into the bottom of the water heater.
+While the by-pass valves are oriented in the 'normal flow' position, water will travel into the valve assembly and be redirected into the bottom of the water heater.
 With the water heater turned on, water will then become heated inside its tank, then travel out the top of the water heater into the hot water lines as demand requires.

-With the valve oriented in the 'by-pass mode' position, water will flow through the by-pass valve and back in to the hot water lines thus 'by-passing' the water heater tank.
+With the valves oriented in the 'by-pass mode' position, water will flow through the by-pass assembly and back into the hot water lines thus 'by-passing' the water heater tank.
 In this mode during the winterization operation, anti-freeze is not allowed into the water heater tank.

-Valve handles rotate 90 degrees clockwise to close and counter-clockwise to drain.
 Your valve handles may not be oriented as shown however still function as outlined.
+Refer to labeling attached to by-pass assembly for additional information.